-Quick Tip: How to Sort an Array of Objects in JavaScript
+Quick Tip: How to Sort an Array of Objects in JavaScript — SitePoint

 ] */

-To reverse the sorting order, you can simply invert the return value of the compare function:
+To reverse the sorting order, you can invert the return value of the

 function compare(a, b) {